 Transpupillary Thermotherapy (TTT)

 In TTT, a large spot of diode laser (810 nm) with relatively low energy is applied to the area of new vessels.
-The treatment is non specific and there is concomitant damage to normal retinal tissue though less then in conventional laser photocoagulation.
+The treatment is non-specific and there is concomitant damage to normal retinal tissue though less than in conventional laser photocoagulation.

 The following surgical procedures have been tried but with limited benefit:

 Excision of Subfoveal CNVM – The technique for this has been fairly well perfected but visual recovery is limited by the fact that normal retinal pigment epithelial cells are also removed in the process.

 Macular Translocation – In this procedure, the retina is detached to be able to shift the fovea away from the subfoveal choroidal neovascular membrane.
 Thereafter the membrane is lasered without damaging the fovea.
 Drawbacks of this procedure are a high complication rate, the inadequate shift of macula, formation of retinal folds and double vision.

 Treatment Of Dry Age-Related Macular Degeneration